 Postpartum Depression: The Top Triggers

-Studies show 15-40% of all new moms develop postpartum depression.
-That makes PPD a national epidemic!
+Studies show that 1 in 7 new moms develop postpartum depression, which makes PPD a national epidemic!

 Some aspects of the condition may surprise you:

-- There’s no conclusion that PPD is caused by hormonal shifts.
+- There’s no conclusion that all cases of PPD is caused by hormonal shifts.

 - PPD can start right after birth or come on months later.